Today I’m going to show you how you can use your bullet journal notebook to do a brain dump.

 Generally, a brain dump session includes 4 steps:

 - firstly, write down every single thing you have on your mind.
-Don’t hesitate, don’t overthink.
+Don’t hesitate, and don’t overthink.
 Just let the words flow.

 - secondly, organize them according to category.
 Also, you can use a color-coding system and assign specific colors to each category of your choice.